EmreCakmakQA/Part-Manager/README.md

 - Tkinter 8.6
 - SQLite3
 - VSCode

+## Installation Instructions
+- Clone the repo
+- Run the executable file, once run it will create a store database locally on your machine for persistance

+## Future Implementations
+- Improve the design
+- add more functionality
 ## Acknowledgements
 - This project is inspired by Brad Traversy to further improve my knowledge on GUI apps and showcase my Python Understanding